 Take the time to visit one or more of the small, medieval towns tucked into the countryside.
 This is your chance to marvel at the old walls, and walk through twisting laneways lined with crooked windows.
 Take your pick between tourist towns with sweeping views and multiple souvenir shops, or remote, rural villages where locals are surprised to see unfamiliar faces.

 We visited the tiny walled village of Monteriggioni where Gladiator was filmed, still fortified after all these years alone on the hillside.
 Grey clouds shrouded the village, before dispersing and letting the sunlight catch on the wet stone paths and houses.

 The ancient buildings shone in the light and through the gate were dramatic views of rain across the countryside.
 Inside the walls the few residents worked to sell souvenirs and wine to the visiting tourists.

-Our last stop was Pisa, the town with the famous tower, a few restaurants and shops, and a small amount of industry on its outskirts.
-We spent the obligatory moments at the learning tower, staring at the crowds, then wandered through parks and markets to the old town.
+Pisa was the last stop on our Tuscany itinerary.
+There, we found a walled town with a few restaurants, some shops, and a small amount of industry on its outskirts.
+We spent the obligatory moments at the leaning tower, staring at the crowds, then wandered through parks and markets to the old town.